-Takakkaw Falls is the most stunning waterfall to see in the Canadian Rockies, and one of the most beautiful in all of Canada.
+Takakkaw Falls is the most stunning waterfall to see in the Canadian Rockies, and one of the most beautiful waterfalls in all of BC.
 In fact, it’s actually the second highest waterfall in all of Canada!

 Seeing Takakkaw Falls is one of the best things to do in Yoho National Park, we’ll break down why you should visit, how to hike in the area, how to get to the waterfall, where to camp, and everything you need to know to have an enjoyable day there.